The water heater in your home has an ideal lifespan of around 15 years.

-- Check for leaks on the main water line.
-If a leak is evident and you cannot repair it yourself, call 651-294-7798, and we will be happy to help.
+Check for leaks on the main water line.
+If a leak is evident and you cannot repair it yourself, call us, and we’ll sort it out for you.